SquareBracketAssociates/DynamicWebDevelopmentWithSeaside/README.md

 3. We should get a chapter on Bootstrap and MDL, probably one on WebSocket usage, many be Mustaside

-4. We should add point to Voyage
+4. We should add point to Voyage, Willow...

 ## Contributing